-The City does not have the capability to determine spatial patterns of disabilities throughout the City due to limitations in record keeping.
-However, community leaders and City staff report that the spatial pattern of people with disabilities is generally equitable with larger concentrations of these individuals occurring in multifamily residential developments.
-It can be reasonably assumed that already limited housing options, and even fewer affordable housing options within the City, further limit opportunities for persons with a disability.
-Although, due to the small expanse of the City, this is not related to a fair housing issue.
+It can be reasonably assumed that existingalready limited housing options, and even fewer affordable housing options within the City, further limit opportunities for persons with a disability, especially those that are in the sixty-five (65) and older age group.
+Although, dDue to the small expanse of the City, however, this is not related to a fair housing issue.
 Programs such as Implementation Program P-16 listed in Chapter 3 will allow continued monitoring of this data.